 Do you struggle to eat breakfast in the morning (but know you should)?
 Do you like oatmeal?
 Do you like inexpensive, easy, healthy, delicious things to eat?
-Then this post is for you!
+Then these DIY instant oatmeal packets are for you!

 Making my own instant oatmeal packets has been a lifesaver for me.
 They are incredibly easy to assemble and you can add whatever ingredients to the packets you want.
 Dried fruit, nuts, spices… there are so many delicious combos (see below).
 They have a really long shelf life because they are just made from pantry items, they are portable, and – oh, right – they are SO much more inexpensive, delicious and healthy than packets that are from the grocery store (which usually contain things like artificial ingredients and too much sugar)!